dotnet/docs/docs/core/extensions/options.md

 ## Bind hierarchical configuration

 The preferred way to read related configuration values is using the options pattern.
-The options pattern is possible through the <xref:Microsoft.Extensions.Options.IOptions%601> interface, where the generic type parameter `T` is constrained to `class`.
-The `IOptions<T>` can later be provided through dependency injection.
+The options pattern is possible through the <xref:Microsoft.Extensions.Options.IOptions%601> interface, where the generic type parameter `TOptions` is constrained to `class`.
+The `IOptions<TOptions>` can later be provided through dependency injection.
 For more information, see [Dependency injection in .NET](dependency-injection.md).

 For example, to read the following configuration values: